 Growing up can be tough especially if you are an only child.
 Therefore it is vital that you get the best advice out there.
 In the time before the phrase ‘google it’ was invented advice fell solely at the mercy of your parents.
-You had to close your eyes and pray that what they told you was sound enough to get you through the most toughest formative years of your life.
-Unfortunately in my case my parents where most definitely not doing their job properly.
+You had to close your eyes and pray that what they told you was sound enough to get you through the toughest formative years of your life.
+Unfortunately, in my case, my parents were most definitely not doing their job properly.
 And I found myself in situations that I was not equipt to handle because my parents failed to advise me better.

 My mom grew up on a farm on the plains of Ohio no doubt much like those girls from ‘The Little House on The Praire.’
-And my dad grew up in what could best be described as a village on the tiny island of Cyprus in the mediterranean.
+And my dad grew up in what could best be described as a village on the tiny island of Cyprus in the Mediterranean.
 He mentions from time to time that he only had one pair of shoes while growing up.
 A story that always finishes with… “and I came to America and conquered.”
-I would just like to say that I feel quite inadequate with my life’s acheivements (none to date) compared to my Dad’s.
+I would just like to say that I feel quite inadequate with my life’s achievements (none to date) compared to my Dad’s.
 But that is another story.
-The two of them together equalled a tag team of village folk from the days of yester year.
+The two of them together equaled a tag team of village folk from the days of yesteryear.
 Where conversing about sex, where babies came from, periods, boys, personal grooming, money, and any other intimate important topic in life was just not the vogue thing to talk about.
-However, I am very well versed at every piece of cutlery used at a fancy dinner table as well as knowing one should never put their elbows on said table.
+However, I am very well versed in every piece of cutlery used at a fancy dinner table as well as knowing one should never put their elbows on said table.

 I would get the general lectures of you have to study harder, clean up your room, and stop wearing black nail polish.
 That last one came from my dad who thought it was the colour of witches or satan or something.
 Who knew with him.
 Other things such as crashing into cars was fine and hardly no reaction came out, but black nail polish threw him over the edge!
 That and if my mom and I started arguing when he was sitting down relaxing watching TV after a long day at work.
 He would go bananas.
 No matter what the case was I never got an explanation as to why I was told to do things.
 I just had to abide by what they said because they said so